haskell-game-programming/haskell-game-programming.github.io/SDL/SDL » SDL1 » Graphics.md

 There is a few noticeable aspects:

-* As stated in the previous chapter, to work with surfaces we needed to initialize the video subsystem (SDL.init).
+* As stated before, to work with surfaces we needed to initialize the video subsystem (SDL.init).

-* We created the window by setting the video mode (size, bits per pixel, rendering options).
-We were also able to change its caption.
+* We create the window by setting the video mode (size, bits per pixel, rendering options).
+We were also able to change the window's title (caption).

-* We needed a handle on the screen surface to paint it green.
+* We needed a handle on the screen surface to paint it.
-We obtained it directly from SDL.setVideoMode, but we could have obtained the same one later from SDL.getVideoSurface.
+We obtained it directly from ```SDL.setVideoMode''', but we could have obtained the same one later from SDL.getVideoSurface.

 * We painted the screen green using a drawing primitive.
 Drawing